-You are more than welcome to add other veggies such as potatoes, celery, turnips, parsnips, etc… I like to top mine with slices green onions.
+You are more than welcome to add other veggies such as potatoes, celery, turnips, parsnips, etc… to this immune boosting soup.
+I like to top mine with slices green onions.

 The herbs in this recipe are used in Chinese medicine to support and build healthy immune function.
 These herbs are classified as adaptogens, which means they are non-specific remedies that support the health of the entire body.
 You are welcome to change up the roots in this recipe if you are familiar with their medicinal properties.
 I choose these three because we have had great success with them as a family.